 A sales tax nexus is a legal way of stating that a business has a significant enough presence within a state, that the state can require them to collect and remit sales tax on behalf of their customers.
 Traditionally this has been only a physical presence, but as of 2017 that changed.
 The types of physical presence that constitute nexus include:

 The state will also determine that out of state sellers have economic nexus if they make more than $500,000 in sales to customers located in Tennessee, even if they have no physical presence as defined by the state.
 This rule was new for 2017, and more information can be found here.

 Amazon sellers who use Fulfillment by Amazon (FBA) will particularly want to note the first element in the list above, because FBA does have several warehouses in Tennessee.
 Your use of FBA may create a sales tax nexus for your business regardless of the amount of sales you make within the state.

 Tennessee sales tax applies to the sale of most goods, commonly known as tangible personal property (TPP).
 This includes property that can be seen, weighed, measured, felt, or touched.
-It also includes gas, steam, electric, water, and pre-written computer sofware.
+It also includes gas, steam, electric, water, and pre-written computer software.
 Custom-written software is taxable in certain situations as well.

 Most other services are not taxable, including (but not limited to): furniture moving, medical services, beauty services, carpentry, lawn care service, and others.
 There are no broad exemptions for food or clothing, but there are annual sales tax holidays for clothing, some food and food ingredients, and gun safety equipment.

 For more details, please see Tennessee’s Sales and Use Tax Guide.

-All in-state retailers and some out-of-state retailers are required to register for Tennessee sales and use tax.
-The out-of-state seller requirement was new in 2017.
-It states that retailers who make sales in excess of $500,000 to Tennessee consumers have a "substantial nexus", also sometimes know as an "economic nexus".
-If your business meets this threshold, you are required to register with the state of Tennessee for the purpose of filing and paying sales tax.
+All in-state retailers and out-of-state retailers who meet the economic nexus requirements must register for Tennessee sales and use tax.
+If your small business meets this threshold, you are required to register with the state of Tennessee to file and pay sales tax.